How Well do Fish Smell?

 Some of the products do seem to have a shelf life possibly loosing effectiveness or even spoilage.
 When using any fish attractant, follow the manufacturers recommended application instructions which may vary greatly depending on the product.
 Keep all attractants out of extreme heat conditions, for example during the summer, keep your jars of scent out of the bright sun.
 Probably a good idea would be to keep your scent in your ice cooler or bait bucket while actively fishing.
 Others may say that they always keep theirs in a refrigerator during any time not on the water, which may prolong the shelf life.
 OK, so if any of this makes sense and you think it could generate more fish in your fish box, take it under consideration, accepting all or parts, or reject it.

-It is then suggested that when you purchase new scent to date the bottom.
+It is also suggested that when you purchase new scent to date the bottom.
 I usually will write the date on a small piece of paper, place it on the bottom and then cover it with scotch tape to waterproof it.

 Disposing of your old scent every year or so may seem expensive, but not if you add the cost of your boat, motor, trailer, towing vehicle, rod and reels, lures, your allocated time on the water etc., then consider that this one possible thing that may help fill your fish box appears to be a rather reasonable cost in the long run.
 Kind of somewhat akin to keeping your hooks sharp.